patrickaroo/moan/README.md

 # moan
 haiku, or 140 words or more, twitter clone... your choice.

-# parody project as part of the San Francisco Stupid Hackathon
+## slaved over at the San Francisco Stupid Hackathon

 # To get started...
 >pip install -r requirements.txt